martenjacobs/balena-fin-serial-error/README.md

 journalctl -u ModemManager --all -f
 ```

-After some time messages like this will start appearing:
+Within 30 seconds, messages like this will start appearing:
 ```
 Dec 14 10:28:00 71edded ModemManager[1284]: transaction 0x40 aborted, but message is not abortable
 Dec 14 10:28:08 71edded ModemManager[1284]: transaction 0x10 aborted, but message is not abortable